[no picture yet]

 Before Antietam

-Crandall entered service 23 September 1861, and mustered as First Lieutenant, Company B, 76th New York Infantry in October.
-He was absent ill in late summer 1862, but was back to command his Company as senior officer present by the Maryland Campaign in September.
+Age 25, he enrolled on 23 September 1861 at Pitchen, NY and mustered as First Lieutenant, Company B, 76th New York Infantry on 4 October 1861.
+He was absent ill in late summer 1862, but was back to command his Company as senior officer present by September.

 On the Campaign